deepakbackuply/softaculous_api/cpanel/guide/edit_email_settings.md

-## edit email settings using Softaculous API Guide
+## Edit email settings using Softaculous API Guide

 This document explains how to edit email settings using Softaculous API.